 1. Read the ingredients list: First it’s important to know that the food ingredient list shows each ingredient in descending order by weight.
 So, the ingredient with the greatest contribution to the product weight is listed first, and the ingredient contributing the least by weight is listed last.

-If you don’t know what an ingredient is (think Aspartame, Sodium Sulfite, Butylated hydroxyanisole, Sulfur Dioxide, Benxoic Acid, Potassium Bromate, etc…you get the gist) it is likely a chemical, food coloring or other unnatural food additive that destroys your gut flora and requires your body to work very hard to break them down and detoxify them out of your body.
+If you don’t know what an ingredient is (think Aspartame, Sodium Sulfite, Butylated hydroxyanisole, Sulfur Dioxide, Benzoic Acid, Potassium Bromate, etc…you get the gist) it is likely a chemical, food coloring or other unnatural food additive.
+These additives destroy your gut flora and require your body to work very hard to break them down and detoxify them out.